Dine Around the World with NE1 Newcastle Restaurant Week

 Heading deeper into South-East Asia, Thailand is another national cuisine that’s seen a growth in popularity in the last twenty years or so, and Newcastle has some fine examples.

 Take Chaophraya, the Eldon Square restaurant whose food is as impressive as its location and rooftop terrace.
-Enjoy two courses for £20 or three for £25 during Restaurant Week, including such must-try dishes as sweetcorn cakes, Thai red curry and cashew nut stir fry.
+Enjoy two courses for £20 or three for £25 during Restaurant Week, including such must-try dishes as sweetcorn cakes, Thai red curry and crispy chicken with cashew nuts.

 India